Copper piping reclaimed from HVAC units is ready to recycle.

-Here’s a few links to raw materials used in HVAC units:
+Here are a few links to raw materials used in HVAC units:

 - Steel mill products including sheet metal – The majority of an HVAC system is composed of steel.
-Sheet metal is used in ductwork, flex-duct, drain pans, media filter cabinets, return and supply plenums, strapping to support equipment, motor casings, compressors, coils and the systems themselves.
+Sheet metal is used in ductwork, flex-duct, drain pans, media filter cabinets, return and supply plenums, strapping to support equipment, motor casings, compressors, coils, and the systems themselves.

 - Lumber – HVAC units are delivered on wooden pallets.
 HVAC technicians use lumber to set and position ducts and HVAC equipment in the home or business.